Skip to content

 Why Noise Reduction?

-In many speech-related application scenarios, the presence of noise can seriously affect performance and user experience.
+In many voice-related applications, the presence of noise can severely impact performance and user experience.
 For example:

 • Speech Recognition: Noise reduces the accuracy of speech recognition, especially in low signal-to-noise ratio environments.

-• Voice Cloning: Noise can degrade the naturalness and clarity of synthesized speech based on reference audio.
+• Voice Cloning: Noise reduces the naturalness and clarity of synthesized speech based on reference audio.

 Common Noise Reduction Methods